-IMPAC is the Informed Massey Parent Advisory Council.
-We meet the first Tuesday of every month during the school year at 7pm in the Library.
 All parents are welcome (and encouraged) to attend the meetings.
 Our aim is to help keep parents informed of the many different activities and events that happen at Massey, and to help with the different questions and issues which may occur at each grade level.
-If you are not able to attend the meetings, the IMPAC minutes are posted on the school website.
-There is also an IMPAC binder available in the front office which contains the minutes and various handouts.
+If you are not able to attend the meetings, the minutes are posted on the school website.

-IMPAC helps fundraise for many school activities.
+School Council may help fundraise for many school activities.
 In the past we have helped offset costs for various math and science competitions, Reach for the Top, Literary Journal, Odyssey of the Mind, uniforms for sports teams etc. This has been done several ways such as raffles, selling Massey Spiritwear and FundScrip gift cards.
-IMPAC is also involved with Parent-Teacher Interview nights, Grade 8 Night, Grade 9 Orientation night, Staff Appreciation lunch and Distinguished Student Awards (for graduating students).
+School Council is also involved with Parent-Teacher Interview nights, Grade 8 Night, Grade 9 Orientation night, Staff Appreciation lunch and Distinguished Student Awards (for graduating students).

 For general information about Vincent Massey school, high school curriculum, Greater Essex County District School Board (GECDSB), literacy test, EQAO and volunteer hours, both the GECDSB and Ontario Ministry of Education have excellent websites, with links for students, parents, tips, homework help, trustees etc. There are a number of information sheets which can be downloaded.
 The Guidance office will have copies of any GECDSB document.